-Where should you go when you get tired of the neon lights, crowded streets, and massive buildings of most Tokyo neighborhoods?
-Most of the photos coming out of Tokyo depict huge crowds winding their way through flashy skyscrapers, but there is also another side to the city.
+Where should you go when you get tired of the crowded streets, and massive buildings of most Tokyo neighborhoods?
+Most of Tokyo depicts huge crowds winding their way through flashy skyscrapers, but there is another side to the city.

-It might not seem that way at first; much of the city was bombed out during World War II, leaving few traditional neighborhoods intact.
+It might not seem that way at first, but much of the city was bombed out during World War II.
+This left few traditional neighborhoods intact.
 But there are historic neighborhoods with old markets and narrow alleys, beautiful museums, and stately Imperial Gardens that transport you back to old Tokyo.
 You just need to know where to go.

 If you want to save this post so you can it read later, Pin it!

-In Yanaka Ginza’s market district (entrance pictured above), tiny traditional shops line the main road and older Japanese people weave through the crowd with their bicycles to pick up what they need from the local vendors and then hurry on home.
+In Yanaka Ginza’s market district, tiny traditional shops line the main road.
+Older Japanese people weave through the crowd with their bicycles to pick up goods from local vendors and hurry home.
 Wires and cables hang down everywhere as the neighborhood’s attempt at modernizing households has had to work its way around the existing streets and structures.

-It’s one of the few neighborhoods that escaped the wartime destruction, and it shows off a quieter side of the city, even with the bustling market situated right in the center.
+It’s one of the few neighborhoods that escaped the wartime destruction.
+It shows off a quieter side of the city, even with the bustling market situated right in the center.

-Alleys veer off the main streets to quiet residential areas with bikes lined up out front, the seemingly preferred method of transportation among local residents.
+Alleys veer off the main streets to quiet residential areas with bikes lined up out front.
+It’s the seemingly preferred method of transportation among local residents.